paigeweber13/yacs/README.md

 # Motivation

-There are many high-quaity C++ boilerplates in existence already.
+There are many high-quality C++ boilerplates in existence already.
 However, I have a couple reasons for wanting to build my own.
 First, I don't want to learn CMake (yet).
 And also, I think I'll be happier if things are set up just the way I like.